vicha-w/TopSF/README.md

 - `tagger`: Details on the designated tagger.
     - `name`: Name of the tagger to be used in files
     - `varname`: Name of the discrimnator _as seen in the ntuple files_.
-    - `cut`: Discriminator cut for the tagger.
+    - `cut`: Discriminator cut value for the tagger.
 Passing and failing events are defined as events with discriminator values higher and lower than this cut respectively.
+    - `cutrule`: Rule for tagger cuts.
+Events that pass this tagger cut rule will be put in _passing_ distribution, while events that fail this will be put in _failing_ distribution.
+Overrides `varname` and `cut` keys.
 - `distribution`: Details on the final distribution for scale factor measurement.
     - `mass_variable`: Target variable to be populated in the distribution.
 Usually jet mass is used.
     - `mass_range`: Range of the target variable.